 * Students will be provided with an alternate Host organization if number of scheduled meetings is less than five.
 Students matched to organizations that cannot complete the program, therefore limiting the number of meetings available for the student to attend, will receive their student honorarium in full.

-Students approved for the Pilot will be asked to provide a signed parental/guardian consent form.
+Students approved for the Program will be asked to provide a signed parental/guardian consent form.

 How do you apply?

-Eligible students can apply online using the blue button link at the bottom of this page, no later than the 27th of September, 2021, but early applications are encouraged.
+Eligible students can apply online using the blue button link at the bottom of this page, no later than the 14th of October, 2022.
 Late applications or a wait list may be considered depending on program numbers.
-Notification of acceptance into the Pilot Program will be via email, no later than October 1st.

 What are the eligibility requirements for Non-Profit/Community Groups and Municipalities?